proofdict/proofdict/packages/@proofdict/textlint-rule-proofdict/README.md

     // Default: 60sec(60 * 1000ms)
     "autoUpdateInterval": 60 * 1000,
     // = Tag settings
-    // Filter dictionary by whitelist or blacklist
+    // Filter dictionary by allow or deny
     // Default: Enable all terms of the dictionary.
-    // When set both options, this rule prefer whitelist to blacklist "whitelistTags": [],
+    // When set both options, this rule prefer allowTags to denyTags "allowTags": [],
-    "blacklistTags": [],
+    "denyTags": [],
-};
+}
 ```

 ### `dictURL`